 The EOS R100's AF system offers Face+Tracking AF (up to 143 points available for automatic selection, 99 for video), Spot AF (3,975 available positions for stills, 3,375 for Movies), 1-point AF, and Zone AF.

-Those coming from a DSLR will find the ability to maintain continuous focus with a point in the R100's image periphery game changing.
+AF coverage is substantial but limited relative to higher-end R series cameras and not 100% x 100%.
+Those coming from a DSLR will find the ability to maintain continuous focus with a point in the R100's image periphery game-changing.

 With no joystick and no touch and drag AF, manually selecting an AF point among the extreme number available becomes challenging, including lots of button pressing/holding.
+Canon assists with this challenge by providing rapid movement of the AF point when the selection button is pressed.
 Most entry-level camera users will rely on AF, and for them, this issue is irrelevant.

 Located on the camera's left side is a bright LED focus assist lamp that extends AF capabilities into complete darkness within its very good range.
 The focus assist lamp may be blocked by the hand holding the camera in a normal shooting position.
 As a lens hood can partially block this light, hood removal is sometimes optimal depending on the focus point selected and the amount of reflected assist light available for the selected point.

-Expect the R100 to focus fast, and this advanced AF system should be suitable for casual and even more advanced pursuits.
+The R100 focuses quite fast, and this advanced AF system is suitable for casual and even more advanced pursuits.

 Most review-time-current sensor-based AF systems do not provide cross-sensitive AF point technology.
 As a result, the R100 camera may struggle to focus on only perfectly horizontally oriented lines of contrast.
 That said, I don't often encounter this issue with any R-series cameras, and rolling the camera slightly until focused will usually resolve AF lock-on issues.

-With imaging sensor-based AF, this camera can be expected to focus consistently accurately, even with third-party lenses.
-Using the imaging sensor for AF enables the mirrorless feature advantages such as precise eye tracking — a DSLR will rarely focus on an eye behind obstructions, but this camera can.
+With imaging sensor-based AF, expect this camera to focus consistently accurately, even with third-party lenses.
+Using the imaging sensor for AF enables mirrorless feature advantages such as precise eye tracking — a DSLR will rarely focus on an eye behind obstructions, but this camera can.